ototadana/sd-face-editor/README.md

 #### Face Detector
 Select a model or algorithm to be used for face detection.

-- [RetinaFace](https://github.com/xinntao/facexlib/blob/master/facexlib/detection/__init__.py) : This serves as the default Face Detector.
+- [RetinaFace](https://github.com/xinntao/facexlib/blob/master/facexlib/detection/__init__.py) : This face detector is used by default and is designed to accurately detect faces in various conditions.
-- [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) :  A face detector designed specifically for anime/manga.
+- [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) : This face detector is designed specifically for anime/manga faces.
+- [YOLO](https://github.com/ultralytics/ultralytics): This detector utilizes the YOLO (You Only Look Once) system for real-time object detection.
+While not designed specifically for face detection, it can be used to detect other objects of interest in addition to faces.

+  YoloDetector takes the following parameters which can be specified in the 'params' of the JSON configuration:

+  - `path`: (string, optional): The path to the pre-trained model file.
+This, or a combination of `repo_id` and `filename`, is required.
+  - `repo_id`: (string, optional): The repository ID where the pre-trained model is stored.
+If this, along with `filename`, is provided, the model will be downloaded from the Hugging Face Model Hub.
+  - `filename`: (string, optional): The name of the file in the repository.
+To be used with `repo_id`.
+  - `conf`: (float, optional, default: 0.5): The confidence threshold for object detection.

+  Note: If `repo_id` and `filename` are specified, the model path will be retrieved from the Hugging Face Model Hub.

 #### Face Processor
+Choose an algorithm or method to process the detected faces.

-- img2img: This is the default implementation that enhances enlarged face images using img2img.
+- `img2img`: This is the default implementation that enhances enlarged face images using img2img.
+- `Blur`: This face processor applies a Gaussian blur to the detected face region.
+The intensity of the blur can be specified using the `radius` parameter in the 'params' of the JSON configuration.
+The larger the radius, the more intense the blur effect.

+  Blur takes the following parameter which can be specified in the 'params' of the JSON configuration:

+  - `radius`: (integer, optional, default: 20): The radius of the Gaussian blur filter.
+- `NoOp`: This face processor does not apply any processing to the detected faces.
+It can be used when no face enhancement or modification is desired, and only detection or other aspects of the workflow are needed.

 #### Mask Generator
 Choose a model or algorithm for generating masks.

 - [BiSeNet](https://github.com/xinntao/facexlib/blob/master/facexlib/parsing/__init__.py) : This operates as the default Mask Generator.
-- Ellipse : This option draws an ellipse around the detected face region to generate a mask.
+- `Ellipse`: This option draws an ellipse around the detected face region to generate a mask.
-- Rect : This is a simplistic implementation that uses the detected face region as a direct mask.
+- `Rect`: This is a simplistic implementation that uses the detected face region as a direct mask.
+- `NoMask`: This option generates a "mask" that is simply an all-white image of the same size as the input face image.
+It essentially does not mask any part of the image and can be used in scenarios where no masking is desired.

 ### Workflow JSON Reference

-- `name` (string): The name of the workflow definition.
-- `face_detector` (object): The face detector component to be used in the workflow.
+- `face_detector` (string or object, required): The face detector component to be used in the workflow.
+  - When specified as a string, it is considered as the `name` of the face detector implementation.
+  - When specified as an object:
-  - `name` (string): The name of the face detector implementation.
+    - `name` (string, required): The name of the face detector implementation.
-  - `params` (object): Component-specific parameters, represented as key-value pairs.
+    - `params` (object, optional): Parameters for the component, represented as key-value pairs.
+- `rules` (array or object, required): One or more rules to be applied.
-- `conditions` (array): A list of conditions.
-Each condition is an object that consists of a tag, criteria, num, and jobs.
+  - Each rule can be an object that consists of `when` and `then`:
+    - `when` (object, optional): The condition for the rule.
-  - `tag` (string): A tag corresponding to the type of face detected by the Face Detector.
-If the detected face's tag matches this tag, the jobs under this condition might be executed.
+      - `tag` (string, optional): A tag corresponding to the type of face detected by the face detector.
-  - `criteria` (string): This determines which faces will be processed, based on position or size.
-Available options include 'Left', 'Right', 'Center', 'Top', 'Middle', 'Bottom', 'Small', 'Large', and 'All'.
-For a job to be executed, both the detected face's tag and these criteria need to match.
+      - `criteria` (string, optional): This determines which faces will be processed, based on position or size.
+Available options include 'left', 'right', 'center', 'top', 'middle', 'bottom', 'small', 'large', and 'all'.
-  - `num` (integer): The maximum number of faces to be processed that match the specified tag and criteria.
-For example, if `criteria` is 'left' and `num` is 2, then the two leftmost faces matching the tag will be processed.
+    - `num` (integer, optional): The maximum number of faces to be processed that match the specified criteria.
+If `num` is not specified, it is considered as 1.
+For example, if `criteria` is 'left' and `num` is not specified, then only the leftmost face will be processed.
+If `criteria` is 'left' and `num` is 2, then the two leftmost faces will be processed.
-  - `jobs` (array): The list of jobs to be executed if the condition's tag and criteria are met.
-Each job is an object with the following properties:
+    - `then` (object or array of objects, required): The job or list of jobs to be executed if the `when` condition is met.
-    - `name` (string): The name of the job.
+      - Each job is an object with the following properties:
-    - `face_processor` (object): The face processor component to be used in the job.
+        - `face_processor` (object or string, required): The face processor component to be used in the job.
+          - When specified as a string, it is considered as the `name` of the face processor implementation.
+          - When specified as an object:
-      - `name` (string): The name of the face processor implementation.
+            - `name` (string, required): The name of the face processor implementation.
-      - `params` (object): Component-specific parameters, represented as key-value pairs.
+            - `params` (object, optional): Parameters for the component, represented as key-value pairs.
-    - `mask_generator` (object): The mask generator component to be used in the job.
+        - `mask_generator` (object or string, required): The mask generator component to be used in the job.
+          - When specified as a string, it is considered as the `name` of the mask generator implementation.
+          - When specified as an object:
-      - `name` (string): The name of the mask generator implementation.
+            - `name` (string,  required): The name of the mask generator implementation.
-      - `params` (object): Component-specific parameters, represented as key-value pairs.
+            - `params` (object, optional): Parameters for the component, represented as key-value pairs.

+Rules are processed in the order they are specified.
+Once a face is processed by a rule, it will not be processed by subsequent rules.
+The last rule can be specified with `then` only (i.e., without `when`), which will process all faces that have not been processed by previous rules.

 ## API